inevity/thebalance/README.md

 After completing these two steps, the entire workspace is set up.
 You can now use all the other just commands (like just dev, just sync, etc.) from the root directory for all subsequent operations.

+    ```

+## Build and Deployment
+This workspace uses a two-level system for managing builds and deployments, which provides both a simple top-level interface
+  and a clear separation of concerns.

+ 1. The Workspace Orchestrator (justfile)

+ The primary way to interact with the project is through the justfile located in the root of the workspace.
+It acts as a
+ convenient command runner that delegates tasks to the appropriate crate.

+ You can list all available commands by running just -l.
+The primary commands are:

+ - just dev: Starts the local development server for the Cloudflare Worker.
+ - just deploy: Deploys the worker to your Cloudflare account.
+ - just migrate: Runs database migrations against your local development database.
+ - just migrate-remote: Runs database migrations against your production Cloudflare D1 database.
+ - just secrets-push: Securely pushes secrets from your .env file to your Cloudflare worker's environment.
+ - just build-cli: Compiles the sync-cli utility binary.
+ - just sync: Runs the sync-cli to synchronize data between instances (builds the CLI first).

+ 2. The Core Worker Logic (crates/theone-balance)

+ The actual build, deployment, and configuration logic for the Cloudflare Worker resides within the crates/theone-balance
+ directory.
+This is where wrangler, pnpm, and drizzle-kit are configured.
+The root justfile simply calls the pnpm scripts
+ defined here.
+ This project uses `pnpm` to orchestrate `wrangler` and `drizzle-kit` for managing the Cloudflare Worker environment.
+All commands should be run from within the `crates/theone-balance` directory.

+*   **`pnpm dev`**: Starts the local development server for the Cloudflare Worker.
+It uses `wrangler` to build the Rust `cdylib` and serve it locally.
+*   **`pnpm migrate`**: Runs database migrations using `drizzle-kit`.
+This is used to keep the D1 database schema up to date.
+*   **`pnpm deploy`**: Deploys the Cloudflare Worker to the Cloudflare network.
+This script builds the Rust `cdylib` in release mode, bundles it with Wrangler, and pushes it to your Cloudflare account.

 ## Feature Flags